 You leave with one agent in production, a clear picture of what comes next, and the ability to build more on your own.

-We start you with a repo of five pre-built agentic workflows covering the highest-leverage CS use cases.
+We start you with a repo of five pre-built agents covering the highest-leverage CS use cases.
 In Call 1 we identify which one will have the highest immediate impact for your specific situation.
 We take that agent, make it work for your operation, and deploy it.
 In the process you learn exactly how to deploy the other four — and how to build your own from scratch.

 Churn Risk Summarizer